On the Internal Topological Structure of Plane Regions: A Graph Representation of Plane Regions

-In this way, we represent each bounded semi-algebraic region by a layered graph.
+In this way, we associate each bounded semi-algebraic region with a unique layered graph.
 Figure~\ref{fig:graph-b} shows the link graphs of regions $A,B,C$ in Figure~\ref{fig:3comb}.
-Clearly, these graphs are pairwise different.

-We next use link graph to characterize simple regions with holes and composite regions. \begin{proposition} Let $A$ be a bounded semi-algebraic region.
-Then $A$ is a simple region with holes iff its link graph $\mathcal{L}_A$ has a unique node at level 1 and has no node with level greater than 2; and $A$ is a composite region iff its link graph $\mathcal{L}_A$ has no node with level greater than 1. \end{proposition} In other words, a bounded semi-algebraic region is a simple region with $k$ holes iff its link graph has the form as the one given in Figure~\ref{fig:graph-sr}(a); and a bounded semi-algebraic region is a composite region (with $k$ atoms) iff its link graph has the form as the one given in Figure~\ref{fig:graph-sr}(b).
+In the next proposition, we give characterizations of simple regions with holes and composite regions in terms of their link graphs. \begin{proposition} Let $A$ be a bounded semi-algebraic region.
+Then $A$ is a simple region with holes iff its link graph $\mathcal{G}_A$ has a unique node at level 1 and has no node with level greater than 2; and $A$ is a composite region iff its link graph $\mathcal{G}_A$ has no node with level greater than 1. \end{proposition}

+In other words, a bounded semi-algebraic region is a simple region with $k$ holes iff its link graph has the form as the one given in Figure~\ref{fig:graph-sr}(a); and a bounded semi-algebraic region is a composite region (with $k$ atoms) iff its link graph has the form as the one given in Figure~\ref{fig:graph-sr}(b).

-The link graphs of bounded semi-algebraic regions can be used to determine if two semi-algebraic regions are topologically equivalent. \begin{theorem} Two bounded semi-algebraic regions are homeomorphic only if their link graphs are isomorphic. \end{theorem} For example, the three regions in Figure~\ref{fig:3comb} are pairwise non-homeomorphic.
+The link graphs of bounded semi-algebraic regions can be used to approximately determine if two semi-algebraic regions are homeomorphic. \begin{theorem} Let $A,B$ be two bounded semi-algebraic regions.
+If the link graph of $A$ is not isomorphic to the link graph of $B$, then $A$ is not homeomorphic to $B$. \end{theorem} For example, the regions in Figure~\ref{fig:3comb} are pairwise non-homeomorphic.
 This is because their link graphs are pairwise non-isomorphic, as shown in Figure~\ref{fig:graph-b}.